Part 17:

 Summary

-This was an introduction to STK's EOIR capability.
+This was an introduction to the STK software's EOIR capability.
 You modeled, simulated, and analyzed a Maui Space Surveillance Complex (MSSC) 1.6 meter (m) telescope at the Air Force Maui Optical Station (AMOS) observatory in Maui, Hawaii, that tracked a polar satellite in LEO.
 You set your Sensor object attached to the ground site to use the EOIR capability.
 You set spatial, spectral, optical, and radiometric properties.
 Using the EOIR sensor scene you obtained data on stars and the LEO satellite.
 You became familiar with satellite EOIR shape configurations and attitude issues.
 Using EOIR configuration, you applied MODTRAN atmospheric changes to your analysis.
 You created a custom graph and graphed the various changes to your analysis.